Sunny Seki: The Tale of the Lucky Cat (2007)

 Seki's first book, The Tale of the Lucky Cat, was published by East West Discovery Press.
-This book received two distinct awards: The "NAPPA Honors" National Parenting Publications Honor Award in 2007, and in 2009 the Creative Child Magazine "Preferred Choice" Award.
+This book received two distinct awards: The "NAPPA Honors" National Parenting Publications Honor Award in 2007, and in 2009, the Creative Child Magazine "Preferred Choice" Award.

 The Last Kappa of Old Japan (2010)

 Seki's second book, The Last Kappa of Old Japan, A Magical Journey of Two Friends was published by Tuttle Publishing.

 Yuko-Chan and the Daruma Doll (2012)

 Seki's third book, Yuko-Chan and the Daruma Doll was released in February 2012, and it is a story about the adventures of a blind Japanese girl who saves her village.
 This book is bilingual, printed with both Japanese and English text.
 Yuko-chan and the Daruma Doll received the "2012 Book of the Year" award for storybooks on learning foreign cultures, sponsored by Creative Child Magazine, a national bi-monthly publication.
-Seki’s book was also chosen for the "2012 Spirit of PaperTigers Book Set", which sends a set of four books to schools and libraries around the world.
-In 2016 Yuko-chan and the Daruma Doll was presented in a choreographed production by Valley Dance Ensemble in Logan, Utah.
+Seki's book was also chosen for the "2012 Spirit of PaperTigers Book Set", which sends a set of four books to schools and libraries around the world.
+In 2016, Yuko-chan and the Daruma Doll was presented in a choreographed production by the Valley Dance Ensemble in Logan, Utah.
 Also in 2016, this book was chosen by Early Childhood Education Degrees as one of the 50 Best Books on Special Education.
-It was also named by Perkins School for the Blind as one of the 25+ Children's Books Featuring Visually Impaired Characters.
+It was also named by the Perkins School for the Blind as one of the 25+ Children's Books Featuring Visually Impaired Characters.